What Are the Different Types of Proofreading?

 As a proofreader, some of the most common business documents you’ll encounter are:

-3. Print Media Proofreading
+3. Print Media and Creative Proofreading

-What Is Print Media Proofreading?
+What Is Print Media and Creative Proofreading?

 This type of proofreading covers all kinds of creative writing and can include newspapers, magazines, short stories, articles, poems, scripts, screenplays, and books (both fiction and nonfiction).
+Because this type of work is so wide-ranging, some proofreaders working with creative writing choose to specialize in a single genre or style, such as travel writing or crime fiction.

 Proofreading creative writing can be very different from proofreading other types of writing.
 Key factors in this respect include the following: